 Alternatives to WP Engine and Flywheel

 WP Engine and Flywheel are great choices, but there are many viable alternatives in the world of web hosting.
-For example, if you are still looking for powerful managed WordPress hosting, SiteGround is a solid choice.
+For example, if you are still looking for powerful hosting, SiteGround is a solid choice.
 If you don’t need managed hosting or if you’re on a tight budget, Hostinger is a great pick for you.

 Just like WP Engine and Flywheel, SiteGround has a WordPress-focused approach.
 This means that the provider offers plans specifically optimized for WordPress websites.
 It includes tools like staging, collaboration tools, and speed-boosting technology to guarantee the best possible WordPress performance.

-SiteGround is noticeably cheaper than WP Engine and Flywheel, with plans starting at $6.99/mo.
+SiteGround is noticeably cheaper than WP Engine and Flywheel, with plans starting at $2.99/month.
 Yet, the performance you get is just as good as it’d be with WP Engine and Flywheel.
 It’s a great alternative for business websites.

 Hostinger is one of the cheapest – if not the cheapest – hosting companies in the market.
 Despite its low prices, the provider offers great performance.
 Plus, it also provides access to many advanced features/tools that are usually only offered by far more expensive hosts.

-WPEngine vs Flywheel FAQs
+WP Engine vs Flywheel FAQs

 Yes, both WP Engine and Flywheel restrict certain plugin usage.
 Usually, those plugins either affect the performance or duplicate certain functionalities that the providers already offer.

 Can I purchase shared hosting on WP Engine and Flywheel?